Subscription Modal Banner

 So, it’s no wonder that many Singaporeans are turning toward cancer insurance.
 When it comes to cancer, it’s much better to be safe than sorry—especially if you have dependents.

-#1: Cancer insurance and medical insurance are completely different
+#1: Cancer insurance and medical insurance do not overlap

 So, medical insurance can only reimburse you for the actual cost of surgery, consultations and the like.
 Cancer insurance will pay you the assured sum upon your diagnosis.
 Whatever you decide to do with that payout is entirely up to you.
 This payout will also be on top of whatever existing plans you already have, whether medical or critical illness.

-MSIG Cancer Insurance Promotion: Enjoy 20% off for MSIG Cancer Insurance when you purchase NOW!
-Valid till 31 July 2023.
-T&Cs apply
+MSIG Cancer Insurance Promotion: Enjoy 20% off MSIG Cancer Insurance.
+Valid till 31 December 2024.
+T&Cs apply.

 #2: It covers all forms of cancer